-3.2 WEAVER Retargetable Compiler Framework
+3.2 Weaver Retargetable Compiler Framework

-Based on the previous key ideas, we present the design of our retargetable WEAVER compiler framework.
-At a high level, WEAVER extends the OpenQASM language and uses it as an IR to apply general-purpose optimizations.
-Then, WEAVER leverages the FPQA-unique functionalities by implementing an extensible set of optimization passes that improve circuit duration, the number of operations, and overall fidelity.
-Lastly, WEAVER verifies the correctness of the optimized circuit against the original one.
+Based on the previous key ideas, we present the design of our retargetable Weaver compiler framework.
+At a high level, Weaver extends the OpenQASM language and uses it as an IR to apply general-purpose optimizations.
+Then, Weaver leverages the FPQA-unique functionalities by implementing an extensible set of optimization passes that improve circuit duration, the number of operations, and overall fidelity.

+Lastly, Weaver verifies the correctness of the optimized circuit against the original one.
 The architecture of our compiler comprises three stages, as shown in Figure 3.

 Hardware-agnostic compilation.
-Initially, a user submits an application to WEAVER as a quantum circuit.
-WEAVER lowers the circuit to wQASM IR and generates a native circuit using a gate set compatible with superconducting and FPQA technologies.
-We detail the wQASM extended instructions, the wQASM grammar, and the wQASM semantics in § 4.
+Initially, a user submits an application to Weaver as a quantum circuit.
+Weaver lowers the circuit to wQasm IR and generates a native circuit using a gate set compatible with superconducting and FPQA technologies.
+We detail the wQasm extended instructions, the wQasm grammar, and the wQasm semantics in § 4.

 Hardware-aware compilation.
-Depending on the user's backend choice, WEAVER directs the native circuit to either the superconducting or the FPQA path.
-The superconducting (top arrow) path submits the circuit through the Qiskit Compiler [76], which fully compiles it to the superconducting backend.
-In the FPQA path (bottom-arrow), WEAVER optimizes the circuit through the wCOMPILER, which applies three sequential optimization passes we detail in § 5.
+Depending on the user's backend choice, Weaver directs the native circuit to either the superconducting or the FPQA path.
+The superconducting (top arrow) path submits the circuit through the Qiskit Compiler [77], which fully compiles it to the superconducting backend.
+In the FPQA path (bottom-arrow), Weaver optimizes the circuit through the wCompiler, which applies three sequential optimization passes we detail in § 5.
 Finally, the circuit is converted to FPQA pulse instructions and is ready to be submitted to FPQA hardware controllers.

 Equivalence checking.
-Lastly, during equivalence checking, WEAVER submits the list of low-level FPQA pulses to the wCHECKER to ensure that the optimization passes maintain the behavior of the original nativized circuit.
-The wCHECKER comprises two steps, namely pulse-gate translator and unitary check, which we detail in § 6.
+Lastly, during equivalence checking, Weaver submits the list of low-level FPQA pulses to the wChecker to ensure that the optimization passes maintain the behavior of the original nativized circuit.
+The wChecker comprises two steps, namely pulse-gate translator and unitary check, which we detail in § 6.

-4 wQASM Extensions
+4 wQasm Extensions

-wQASM extends OpenQASM for FPQAs with annotations that supply additional information on OpenQASM statements, defining FPQA-specific steps required before each statement.
+wQasm extends OpenQASM for FPQAs with annotations that supply additional information on OpenQASM statements, defining FPQA-specific steps required before each statement.
 OpenQASM as the foundation.
-OpenQASM (Open Quantum Assembly Language) [17] is designed with an assemblylike syntax targetting quantum algorithms and hardware operations.
+OpenQASM (Open Quantum Assembly Language) [17] is designed with an assembly-like syntax targetting quantum algorithms and hardware operations.
 It is extensible through pragmas and annotations, which are compiler directives providing extra information for optimization or hardware-specific requirements.
 Pragmas are order-independent, while annotations specifically relate to the following OpenQASM statement.
-We opt for OpenQASM as our IR over other IRs for two reasons: (1) Broad adoption WEAVER: A Retargetable Compiler Framework for FPQA Quantum Architectures and industry support: OpenQASM is widely adopted in the quantum computing community and supported by major quantum platforms.
-A good example is the large number of benchmark circuits written in OpenQASM [49, 77, 97].
+We opt for OpenQASM as our IR over other IRs for two reasons: (1) Broad adoption and industry support: OpenQASM is widely adopted in the quantum computing community and supported by major quantum platforms.
+A good example is the large number of benchmark circuits written in OpenQASM [50, 78, 98].
 (2) Easily extensible: OpenQASM supports pragmas and annotations, allowing extending the standard instructions.

-4.1 wQASM FPQA Instructions
+4.1 wQasm FPQA Instructions

 OpenQASM is designed hardware-agnostic.
 FPQA technology provides hardware flexibility and features that instructions can control.
-This motivates the creation of an annotationbased extension that does not change its hardware-agnostic characteristic.
-Besides the functionalities presented in § 2, FPQAs also provide two control pulses: Raman pulse is an atom-directed pulse that applies single-atom rotations around the x, y or z axis.
+This motivates the creation of an annotation-based extension that does not change its hardware-agnostic characteristic.
+Besides the functionalities presented in § 2, FPQAs also provide two control pulses: Raman pulse is an atom-directed pulse that applies single-atom rotations around the x,y or z axis.
 This pulse can be applied to one atom or globally by sending it to every initialized atom trap.
 Rydberg pulse is a global pulse that applies a multi-atom operator to all atoms close enough to each other within the Rydberg distance.
 The operation applied is a controlled-Z or multi-controlled-Z gate, depending on the number of interacting atoms.

-4.2 wQASM Grammar
+4.2 wQasm Grammar